fullstack-hy2020/fullstack-hy2020.github.io/src/content/0/en/part0b.md

 ### JavaScript-libraries

-The sample app is done with so called [vanilla JavaScript](https://medium.freecodecamp.org/is-vanilla-javascript-worth-learning-absolutely-c2c67140ac34), using only the DOM-API and JavaScript to manipulate the structure of the pages.
+The sample app is done with so called [vanilla JavaScript](https://www.freecodecamp.org/news/is-vanilla-javascript-worth-learning-absolutely-c2c67140ac34/), using only the DOM-API and JavaScript to manipulate the structure of the pages.

 Instead of using JavaScript and the DOM-API only, different libraries containing tools that are easier to work with compared to the DOM-API are often used to manipulate pages.
 One of these libraries is the ever-so-popular [jQuery](https://jquery.com/).

 jQuery was developed back when web applications mainly followed the traditional style of the server generating HTML pages, the functionality of which was enhanced on the browser side using JavaScript written with jQuery.
 One of the reasons for the success of jQuery was its so-called cross-browser compatibility.
 The library worked regardless of the browser or the company that made it, so there was no need for browser-specific solutions.
-Nowadays using jQuery is not as justified given the advancement of VanillaJS, and the most popular browsers generally support basic functionalities well.
+Nowadays using jQuery is not as justified given the advancement of vanilla JS, and the most popular browsers generally support basic functionalities well.

 The rise of the single page app brought several more "modern" ways of web development than jQuery.
 The favorite of the first wave of developers was [BackboneJS](http://backbonejs.org/).
 After its [launch](https://github.com/angular/angular.js/blob/master/CHANGELOG.md#100-temporal-domination-2012-06-13) in 2012, Google's [AngularJS](https://angularjs.org/) quickly became almost the de facto standard of modern web development.

-However, the popularity of Angular plummeted after the Angular team [announced](https://jaxenter.com/angular-2-0-announcement-backfires-112127.html) in October 2014 that support for version 1 will end, and Angular 2 will not be backwards compatible with the first version.
+However, the popularity of Angular plummeted in October 2014 after the [Angular team announced that support for version 1 will end](https://jaxenter.com/angular-2-0-announcement-backfires-112127.html), and Angular 2 will not be backwards compatible with the first version.
 Angular 2 and the newer versions have not gotten too warm of a welcome.

 Currently the most popular tool for implementing the browser-side logic of web-applications is Facebook's [React](https://reactjs.org/) library.
 During this course, we will get familiar with React and the [Redux](https://github.com/reactjs/redux) library, which are frequently used together.